+Harry Jaako

-William Linton (Chair) Mr. Linton served as the Executive Vice President Finance and Chief Financial Officer of Rogers Communications from 2005 until his retirement in July 2012.
-Since receiving his Chartered Professional Accountant, Chartered Accountant designation in 1977, Mr. Linton has served in various management and director roles for both reporting and non-reporting issuers.
-Mr. Linton became a Fellow of the Institute of Chartered Professional Accountants in 2012.
-Harry Jaako Mr. Jaako is the Executive Officer, Director and Principal of DCMC (a venture capital firm) and is also President and Director of British Columbia Discovery Fund (VCC) Inc., a British Columbia venture capital fund managed by DCMC.
+Mr. Jaako is the Executive Officer, Director and Principal of DCMC (a venture capital firm) and is also President and Director of British Columbia Discovery Fund (VCC) Inc., a British Columbia venture capital fund managed by DCMC.
 As a venture capital professional, Mr. Jaako has directed investments in over 30 companies for over 15 years and has been responsible for monitoring the financial reporting of many of these investments.
-He has also, for more than 20 years, served as a senior executive and/or director of numerous reporting and non-reporting in such executive or board capacities.
+He has also, for more than 20 years, served as a senior executive and/or director of numerous reporting and non-reporting issuers and been involved with all aspects of their financial reporting in such executive or board capacities.
 Throughout his career, Mr. Jaako has also served in an advisory capacity to securities regulators and SROs in matters related to corporate finance.
-Lise Lachapelle Ms. Lachapelle is a Strategic and Economic Consultant and Corporate Director.
-She was the former President and Chief Executive Officer of the Forest Products Association of Canada and a former President of Strategico Inc., a consulting firm specializing in public policies.
-She was also a former Senior Vice-President of the Montreal Stock Exchange and also acted as Assistant Deputy Minister in the Federal Department of Industry, Trade and Commerce.